wrapl/minilang/docs/library/set.rst

 :mini:`meth (Set₁: set) + (Set₂: set): set`
-   Returns a new set combining the entries of :mini:`Set₁` and :mini:`Set₂`.
+   Returns a new set combining the values of :mini:`Set₁` and :mini:`Set₂`.
-   If the same key is in both :mini:`Set₁` and :mini:`Set₂` then the corresponding value from :mini:`Set₂` is chosen.

    .. code-block:: mini